Exploring the River & Agricultural Region

 The St. Augustine – Palatka Bike Trail, one of the region’s most popular, parallels SR 207 for more than 19 miles.
 This paved trail is 12-feet wide and perfect for the entire family.
 It’s also part of the 260-mile-long St. Johns River to the Sea Loop Trail – the longest, multi-use trail in the Southeastern United States.

-Running north to south along the St. Johns River, CR 13 is a scenic highway named for famed naturalist William Bartram.
-Today the 19-mile route offers many of the same views he enjoyed in the 1770’s.
-Numerous stops highlight the region’s natural attractions:
+Running north to south along the St. Johns River, CR 13 becomes the William Bartram Scenic & Historic Highway.
+Today the 17-mile route offers many of the same views he enjoyed in the 1770’s.
+Numerous stops highlight the true culture of this old Florida region.

 Alpine Groves Park